elemel/fungeoneer/docs/chapters/02/as-above-so-below.md

 {{ problem.map }}
 ```

 The top level is shown at the top of the map, and the bottom level at the bottom.
-A dungeon with two or more levels is considered deep, while a shallow dungeon only has a single level.

 There are many staircase tiles in this dungeon: staircases down (marked `>` on the map) and staircases up (marked `<`).
 Whenever you trigger a staircase-down tile, move down to the next lower level, increasing your z-coordinate by one.
 For a staircase-up tile, move up to the next higher level, decreasing your z-coordinate by one.
 The vertical move happens during the same tick, without triggering any additional tile.